“His playing style captivates with fantasy and strength of imagination. (Frankfurter Allegemeine Zeitung)

 Hartmut Rohde is one of the leading and most sought-after European violists, renowned for his stylistic versatility and rhetorical perceptiveness.
 He is especially interested in bringing a historically informed approach to his interpretations of the classical, romantic and contemporary repertories.
-Among Rohde’s regular chamber music partners are Janine Jansen, Jörg Widmann, Christian Tetzlaff, Kolja Blacher, Paul Meyer, Lars Vogt and David Geringas.
-He holds a professorship at the University of the Arts Berlin, and is founding member of the renowned Mozart Piano Quartet which undertakes extensive worldwide tours.
+Among Rohde’s chamber music partners are Heinrich Schiff, David Geringas, Lars Vogt, Daniel Hope, Janine Jansen, Christian Tetzlaff, Kolia Blacher, Paul Meyer, Olli Mustonen, as well as the Auryn Quartett and the Leipziger Streichquartett.
+Rohde holds a professorship at the University of the Arts Berlin, and is founding member of the renowned Mozart Piano Quartet which undertakes extensive worldwide tours.

-Conductors with whom Rohde has collaborated include Kent Nagano, Paavo Järvi, Michael Sanderling, Georg Alexander Albrecht and Massimo Zanetti.
+Conductors with whom Rohde has collaborated include Kent Nagano, Paavo Järvi, Michael Sanderling, Georg Alexander Albrecht, Christoph Prick and Massimo Zanetti.
 He has been written works by such composers as Krzysztof Penderecki, Brett Dean, Nils Sören Eichberg, Krystof Maratka, David Philip Hefti and Olli Mustonen.

 Hartmut Rohde has made numerous international radio recordings, as well as recording discs for EMI Classics, Decca, BMG/Sony, MDG, cpo and Naxos.
 In 2004, he won the Supersonic Award.

 Hartmut Rohde plays an instrument by Ivo Luliano (2016) and a Giuseppe Fiorini (1899).